patrycc/ardaudio-dl/README.md

 # ardaudio-dl
-A bash-based downloader for the ARD audiothek!
+A downloader for the ARD audiothek on the terminal!

+WIP, might break and fail.
+A documentation will follow.
+Stay tuned.